Options in Healthcare: Nursing Assistant Certified (NAC) & Beyond

 - High school diploma or GED is recommended, but not required.

-- Clear Washington State Patrol criminal background check.
+- Clear Washington State patrol's criminal background check.
 State Guidelines

 Tuition, Funding Sources and Payment Options

-*Book & Supplies: $85.00 * Includes CPR and HIV training, books, class handouts and NAC patch
+*Book & Supplies: $104.00 * Includes CPR and HIV training, workbook and NAC patch.

 Please be aware that the Nursing Assistant Certified program does not qualify for some types of state and federal financial aid.
 Discuss your program of choice with your funding source before applying.